babelfish-for-postgresql/babelfish_project_website/_client/python.md

 - Using Python and ODBC
 - Using Python and native TDS

-Both options are used in real life and thus it makes sense to take a look at both ways to handle Babelfish
+Both options are used in real life, which is why it makes sense to consider both ways to handle Babelfish